PocketCoffea/PocketCoffea/docs/plots.md

 ```

-The user can define custom labels for the MC samples and a custom coloring scheme.
+User can define custom labels for the MC samples and a custom coloring scheme.
 Additionally, the Data and MC samples can be merged between each other by specifying a dictionary of samples in the `samples_groups` key.
 In the example above, a single sample `ttbar` will be plotted by merging the samples `TTTo2L2Nu` and `TTToSemiLeptonic`.
 Certain samples can be excluded from plotting with `exclude_samples` key.
 One could also rescale certain samples, using the `rescale_samples` keys.